Athletic Training Accelerated Program at Messiah University

 If your interests include athletics and physical activity, human anatomy and physiology, caring for and encouraging others, problem solving and working as part of a team, Messiah's accelerated program in athletic training may be a good fit for you.

-When studying in the accelerated athletic training program at Messiah College, you'll be able to:
+When studying in the accelerated athletic training program at Messiah University, you'll be able to:

 - Obtain a Bachelor of Science (B.S.) degree at the end of your fourth year of study; a Master of Athletic Training (MSAT) at the end of your fifth year of study